-Markitekt And Designboost Tested Home Page Length And Saw CTR Increase Of 25%
+Markitekt And Designboost Tested Home Page Length to Increase CTR

 Long landing pages versus short landing pages is a debate that is as old as the Internet itself.
 The moment someone decides to sell his wares online, the dilemma arises: given the less attention span, should he be giving specific information about the product and getting to the point quicker or should he try to make a convincing case first and then persuade the visitor to make a purchase?
 Actually, it’s a central problem of persuasion and marketers battle with the question of ‘how much information is enough‘ every single day in their jobs.